Backdoors are a method for bypassing normal authentication systems, and are used to secure remote access to a system.

 Backdoor admin account incidents surface event patterns that indicate an actor might have created or modified a configuration to enable the continued use of a privileged account.

-In the following incident, you can see that a shell was used to modify /etc/passwd, potentially enabling an attacker to add or change a user account.
-In addition, there was other suspicious process activity that made a copy of /etc/passwd.
+In the following incident, you can see that a python script was used to modify /etc/passwd, potentially enabling an attacker to add or change a user account.
+In addition, there was other suspicious network activity that was made by the same python process.

 The first step in an investigation is to validate that the changes represent a bona fide security incident.